-The Company's objectives in using interest rate derivatives historically were to add stability to interest expense and to manage its exposure to interest rate movements.
-To accomplish this objective, the Company used interest rate swaps as part of its interest rate risk management strategy.
+The Company's objectives in using interest rate derivatives is to add stability to interest expense and to manage its exposure to interest rate movements.
+To accomplish this objective, the Company uses interest rate swaps as part of its interest rate risk management strategy.
 Interest rate swaps designated as cash flow hedges involve the receipt of variable-rate amounts from a counterparty in exchange for the Company making fixed-rate payments over the life of the agreements without exchange of the underlying notional amount.

-The following is a summary of the terms of the Company's interest rate swaps as of December 31, 2016 (in thousands):
+The following is a summary of the terms of the Company's current interest rate swaps as of December 31, 2017 (in thousands):

-Swap Counterparty Notio nal Amount Effective Date Maturity Date Bank of Montreal \$ 50,000 1/29/2016 1/31/2019 Regions Bank \$ 50,000 2/29/2016 1/31/2019
+Swap Counterparty Notic onal Amount Effective Date Maturity Date Bank of Montreal \$ 50,000 1/29/2016 1/31/2019 Regions Bank \$ 50,000 2/29/2016 1/31/2019 Bank of Montreal \$ 100,000 12/29/2017 8/31/2022 U.S. Bank \$ 100,000 12/29/2017 8/31/2022

-The effective portion of changes in the fair value of derivatives that are designated as cash flow hedges are recorded in accumulated other comprehensive income ("AOCI") and will be subsequently reclassified into earnings during the period in which the hedged forecasted transaction affects earnings.
+The changes in the fair value of derivatives that are designated as cash flow hedges are recorded in accumulated other comprehensive income ("AOCI") and will be subsequently reclassified into earnings during the period in which the hedged forecasted transaction affects earnings.